 At some point, your device might get a bug fix update aimed at correcting Galaxy S8 and Galaxy S8+ problems.

-Software updates can be beneficial but they can also cause problems so you’ll want to be prepared as possible.
+Software updates can be beneficial but they can also cause problems of their own so you’ll want to be well prepared.

-It’s impossible to predict what problems you might run into so it’s important to prepare your device before you install a new update on your Galaxy S8 or Galaxy S8+.
+It’s impossible to predict what problems you might run into after you install new software so it’s important to prep your device before you install a new update on your Galaxy S8 or Galaxy S8+.
 A little prep work can go a long way toward preventing issues.

 To help, we’ve put together a game plan that takes you through the steps we take before installing a new piece of software on our Galaxy devices.